Omaha CSO

 Mission, Vision & Goals

-The Program Management Team's job is to save money for City ratepayers and do what is best for the community as we meet the objectives and requirements of the Clean Water Act.
+The Program Management Team's job is to save money for City ratepayers, make decisions in the vest interest of the community, and meet the objectives and requirements of the Clean Water Act.

 Specific CSO Program goals include Regulatory Compliance, Economic Affordability and Community Acceptance.